underpostnet/engine/cli.md

 Manages Kubernetes clusters, defaulting to Kind cluster initialization.

 Arguments:
-  pod-name                Optional: Filters information by a specific pod name.
+  pod-name                    Optional: Filters information by a specific pod
+                              name.

 Options:
-  --reset                 Deletes all clusters and prunes all related data and
+  --reset                     Deletes all clusters and prunes all related data
-                          caches.
+                              and caches.
-  --mariadb               Initializes the cluster with a MariaDB statefulset.
+  --mariadb                   Initializes the cluster with a MariaDB
+                              statefulset.
   --mysql                     Initializes the cluster with a MySQL statefulset.
-  --mongodb               Initializes the cluster with a MongoDB statefulset.
+  --mongodb                   Initializes the cluster with a MongoDB
+                              statefulset.
   --mongo-db-host <host>      Set custom mongo db host --postgresql                Initializes the cluster with a PostgreSQL
                               statefulset.
-  --mongodb4              Initializes the cluster with a MongoDB 4.4 service.
+  --mongodb4                  Initializes the cluster with a MongoDB 4.4
+                              service.
   --valkey                    Initializes the cluster with a Valkey service.
   --contour                   Initializes the cluster with Project Contour base
                               HTTPProxy and Envoy.
   --cert-manager              Initializes the cluster with a Let's Encrypt
                               production ClusterIssuer.
   --dedicated-gpu             Initializes the cluster with dedicated GPU base
                               resources and environment settings.
-  --info                  Retrieves information about all deployed Kubernetes
+  --info                      Retrieves information about all deployed
-                          objects.
+                              Kubernetes objects.
   --full                      Initializes the cluster with all available
                               statefulsets and services.
   --ns-use <ns-name>          Switches the current Kubernetes context to the
                               specified namespace.
   --kubeadm                   Initializes the cluster using kubeadm for control
                               plane management.
-  --grafana               Initializes the cluster with a Grafana deployment.
+  --grafana                   Initializes the cluster with a Grafana
+                              deployment.
-  --prom [hosts]          Initializes the cluster with a Prometheus Operator
+  --prom [hosts]              Initializes the cluster with a Prometheus
-                          deployment and monitor scrap for specified hosts.
+                              Operator deployment and monitor scrap for
+                              specified hosts.
   --dev                       Initializes a development-specific cluster
                               configuration.
   --list-pods                 Displays detailed information about all pods.
   --info-capacity             Displays the current total machine capacity
                               information.
-  --info-capacity-pod     Displays the current machine capacity information per
+  --info-capacity-pod         Displays the current machine capacity information
-                          pod.
+                              per pod.
   --pull-image                Sets an optional associated image to pull during
                               initialization.
-  --init-host             Installs necessary Kubernetes node CLI tools (e.g.,
+  --init-host                 Installs necessary Kubernetes node CLI tools
-                          kind, kubeadm, docker, podman, helm).
+                              (e.g., kind, kubeadm, docker, podman, helm).
   --uninstall-host            Uninstalls all host components installed by
                               init-host.
   --config                    Sets the base Kubernetes node configuration.
   --worker                    Sets the context for a worker node.
   --chown                     Sets the appropriate ownership for Kubernetes
                               kubeconfig files.
   --k3s                       Initializes the cluster using K3s (Lightweight
                               Kubernetes).
   --hosts <hosts>             A comma-separated list of cluster hostnames or IP
                               addresses.
+  --remove-volume-host-paths  Removes specified volume host paths after
+                              execution.
   -h, --help                  display help for command

 ```